WHAT IS AUTISM?

-I had to search far and wide to find an easy to understand definition that I agree with.
+I had to search far and wide to find a definition of autism that is understandable and that I agree with.
 The following text was written by Nick Walker over at NEUROCOSMOPOLITANISM and is reposted here with permission.

 Autism is a genetically-based human neurological variant.
 The complex set of interrelated characteristics that distinguish autistic neurology from non-autistic neurology is not yet fully understood, but current evidence indicates that the central distinction is that autistic brains are characterized by particularly high levels of synaptic connectivity and responsiveness.
 This tends to make the autistic individual’s subjective experience more intense and chaotic than that of non-autistic individuals: on both the sensorimotor and cognitive levels, the autistic mind tends to register more information, and the impact of each bit of information tends to be both stronger and less predictable.

 Autism is a developmental phenomenon, meaning that it begins in utero and has a pervasive influence on development, on multiple levels, throughout the lifespan.
 Autism produces distinctive, atypical ways of thinking, moving, interaction, and sensory and cognitive processing.
 One analogy that has often been made is that autistic individuals have a different neurological “operating system” than non-autistic individuals.

 According to current estimates, somewhere between one percent and two percent of the world’s population is autistic.
 While the number of individuals diagnosed as autistic has increased continually over the past few decades, evidence suggests that this increase in diagnosis is the result of increased public and professional awareness, rather than an actual increase in the prevalence of autism.